Introduction

 - Databases PostgreSQL MySQL as well as NoSQL databases such as MongoDB guarantee reliable and fast storage.

-Advantages of Integrating Data Science with Business Analytics
+Benefits of Combining Data Science and Business Analytics

 - Strategic Decision Making: The use of data-driven insights to are able to replace decisions based on intuition, increasing the accuracy of decisions and their outcomes.